zfc283/PotatoTrip/README.md

 ## Description

-PotatoTrip is an ASP.NET Core backend solution designed to streamline vacation packages shopping experiences.
+PotatoTrip is an ASP.NET Core backend solution designed to streamline the shopping experience for vacation packages.
 This robust project offers a suite of RESTful APIs supporting CRUD operations on travel deals, user registration and authentication, along with mechanisms for handling shopping cart and order management.
 Ideal for trip-vendor-related applications looking for robust backend support.

 &nbsp;